-In English, we have the phrase how come, to ask to tell how something has become.
+In English, we have the phrase how come, to ask or tell how something has become.
 It shows the verb-participle-adjective interplay.

 The text here tells, how come: 🙂

-We might wonder why Mr. Thomson did not use the word populus, if he meant people (?)
+We might wonder why Mr. Thomson did not use the words natio or populus, if he meant a nation or people (?)

-Paths happen to diverge, for word sense and etymology.
+Paths have happened to diverge, for word sense and etymology.
 Today, we derive the words equal as well as adequate from the Latin aequus.
 In practice, adequate remuneration may not mean equal money, and equal money might be inadequate for jobs of different specifics.

-We derive the word form people from the Latin populus.
+We derive the form of the word people from the Latin populus.
 However, the sense of Latin populus did not connote nationality, in ancient times.
 The word often referred to laying waste or degrading.

-Ancient Roman military did not have much sentiment for nationality.
-Their culture favored status beyond rights.
-The Roman civitas was inseparable from the city of Rome.
+Ancient Romans did not have much sentiment for nationality.
+Their culture favored status, and that beyond rights.
+The Roman :civitas: gave origin to the word civilian, but the sense was inseparable from the :city: of Rome.

-It did not mean respect for civilian norms.
-Latin had words as aerarius and aerarium, for Roman residents who had to pay tax, but were not allowed to vote or hold offices.
-Without legal rationale, Caesars could give death verdicts among any people within the military range.
+Well, and the city did not make as much or often a republic, as a practice at pretending a liberal government.
+Latin had words as AERARIUS and AERARIUM, for Roman residents who had to pay tax, but were not allowed to vote or hold offices.
+Without legal rationale, Caesars were able effectively to give death verdicts among any people within the military range.

-Contrary to the word populus, the word ordo had a dignified sense, already in its ancient contexts.
-Ordo did not have to denote a linear arrangement, but it also could: bringing territories down, the Roman military happened to face local people in battle formations.
+Contrary to the ancient populus, the word ORDO had a dignified sense.
+It did not have to denote a linear arrangement, but it also could: moving through territories, Roman military happened to face local people, some in groups for welcome, some in battle formations.

-Nowadays, status can no longer decide on civil rights.
-The word sense of the noun people today does not translate into the ancient Latin populus.
-It did not already in Charles Thomson’s times.
+Today, the word sense of the noun people does not translate into the ancient Latin populus.
+It did not in Charles Thomson’s times, either.

-What is worth noting here, if we wanted to render the Thomas Paine phrase “examples of (former) ages” in classic Latin, the Latin phrase would be aevi exempla, and not *seclorum exempla.
+On the other hand, if we wanted to render Thomas Paine’s phrase “examples of (former) ages” in classic Latin, the phrase would be aevi exempla, and not *seclorum exempla.